hasadna/open-bus-pipelines/README.md

 This is the easiest option to run the Airflow server for local development / testing

-Create a `.env` file with the secret values:
+Create a `.env` file with the secret values (ask a team member for the username:password):

 ```
 REMOTE_URL_HTTPAUTH=username:password